Bittersweet moments of joy as Gaza celebrates high school graduations without schools

 By Kareem El Damanhoury, CNN

-(CNN) — Doaa Musallem’s high school grades were so good that she got a call from the Palestinian Minister of Education calling her a hero.
+(CNN) — Doaa Musallem’s high school grades were so good that she got a congratulatory call from the Palestinian Minister of Education.

 But for the 18-year-old, the celebration was bittersweet.